peterkaczorowski/kicad-mac-builder/README.md

 make install
 ```

+If you're using CLion, open CLion, and open the KiCad source directory.
+Go into Preferences > Build, Execution, Deployment > CMake, and put the copied CMake arguments (the series of -DVARIABLENAME=value -DOTHERVARIABLENAME=othervalue..) into CMake Options.

+CLion will likely need to reindex the project.
+When that is complete, you should have a series of outputs in the top right corner, by the green arrow play button ("Run").
+Choose `kicad | Debug` and press "Run".
+This should start a build, and TODO: finish

+TODO: do we need dyldstyle if we're not distributing/relocating this bundle? check!
 As it is now, you'll need to install `dyldstyle` and run `wrangle-bundle --fix path/to/KiCad.app` in order to get the Python 3 stuff working correctly.

 ```